laminas/getlaminas.org/data/blog/2025/2025-06-06-laminas-mvc-is-retiring.md

     - Symfony DI Container.
     - PHP-DI.
     - chubbyphp-container.
-- There is a long list of **Laminas packages** that can be easily integrated into your project.
+- There is a long list of Laminas and third-party packages that can be integrated into your project: _You decide_ which components to include in your application.
-They also implement PSRs.
-You decide what you want components to include in your application.
 - The **Mezzio microframework** has a minimalist structure with 5 core components, which makes it easier to work with than MVC:
     - DI container.
     - Router.